sy2002/zxuno4mega65/README.md

 see [AUTHORS](AUTHORS) for more details.

-Special thanks to Miguel for creating ZX Uno and to Andrew Owen, Detlef Hastik (Deft) and Paul Gardner-Stephen or supporting me during my porting adventure.
+Special thanks to Miguel for creating ZX Uno and to Andrew Owen, Detlef Hastik (Deft) and Paul Gardner-Stephen for supporting me during my porting adventure.

 **Please head to the [Wiki](https://github.com/sy2002/zxuno4mega65/wiki),